dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Breaking Changes and Deprecations

-Functionals that do not essentially call one of their `const` or `immutable` qualified eFP/D parameters may suffer from breakage.
+Functionals that do not essentially call one of their `const`, `inout`, or `immutable` qualified eFP/D parameters may suffer from breakage.

 An example of an affected functional could be the following.